dfe-analytical-services/GLMS_publication/README.md

 **Background**
-These scripts produce supporting data for the Graduate Labour Market (GLMS) 2020 publication, where 2020 refers to the survey year.
+This R project produces supporting data for the Graduate Labour Market (GLMS) 2020 publication, where 2020 refers to the survey year.

 This project contains code scripts that:
 1. Imports quarterly Labour Force Survey (LFS) data sets